Get your driver licence

 Learner driver licence

-You must hold your learner licence for at least the six months before your practical test.
+You must hold a class C learner licence for at least six continuous months immediately before you can upgrade to a provisional licence.

 Provisional driver licence

-If you are under 25 years old, you must hold a provisional licence for two years before you can upgrade to your open licence.
+If you are under the age of 25, you must hold a provisional licence for two years before you can upgrade to your open licence.

 A practical test is not required to progress past the provisional licence stage.